google/oss-fuzz/docs/getting-started/continuous_integration.md

 project's fuzz targets are built and run for a definite amount of time (default is 10 minutes).
 If a bug is found, the stack trace as well as the test case are made abailable for download.
- If a bug is not found the test passes with a green check.
+ If a crash is not found the test passes with a green check.

 ## Requirements